 6) The Inspiration Myth – “I Don’t Feel Like Doing It”

 People think I’m a motivator.
-That couldn’t be further from the truth.
+This couldn’t be further from the truth.

 If I have to motivate you, this means you don’t want to do it in the first place.
 I don’t want any part of that game.

 Once you begin, you’ll see glimmers of success.
 Instead of spinning your wheels, you’ll have traction.

 Nobody can make you wanna.
 There has to be a whisper of “I will.”